 Robert P. LoCascio, our Chief Executive Officer, is employed pursuant to an employment agreement entered into as of January 1, 1999.
 After its initial term, which expired on December 31, 2001, our agreement with Mr. LoCascio extended automatically for one-year terms beginning on each of January 1 in 2002 and 2003.
 Beginning in 2004, Mr. LoCascio's employment with us has been at will, but is otherwise subject to the terms of the employment agreement, unless we agree with Mr. LoCascio in writing to alter the terms.
-Pursuant to the agreement, Mr. LoCascio was entitled to initially receive an annual base salary of not less than \$125,000 and an annual discretionary bonus.
-Upon annual review in April 2012, the Compensation Committee adjusted Mr. LoCascio's target incentive compensation for 2012 to \$412,000.
+Upon annual review in April 2017, Mr. LoCascio's annual base salary was adjusted to \$556,200, but the target incentive compensation has remained unchanged for 2017 at \$475,000.
 The employment agreement we entered into with Mr. LoCascio provides for certain payments upon Mr. LoCascio's termination.
 Please refer to the next section "Potential Payments Upon Termination or Change-in-Control" for additional description of those termination payments.

 Daniel R. Murphy, our Chief Financial Officer, is party to an employment agreement with us, dated as of March 27, 2011, that covers the terms and conditions of Mr. Murphy's employment.
-Pursuant to the employment agreement, Mr. Murphy is entitled to receive an annual base salary of \$300,000 and an annual target bonus of \$150,000.
-Upon annual review in April 2012, Mr. Murphy's annual salary was adjusted to \$350,000 and target incentive compensation for 2012 was set at \$175,000.
+Upon annual review in April 2017, Mr. Murphy's annual base salary was adjusted to \$432,600, but the target incentive compensation has remained unchanged for 2017 at \$210,000.
 The employment agreement we entered into with Mr. Murphy provides for certain payments upon Mr. Murphy's termination.
 Please refer to the next section "Potential Payments Upon Termination or Change-in-Control" for additional description of those termination payments.